Information about coronavirus

 You can use Buoy to check your symptoms, figure out if you should be tested for coronavirus, and learn about care options available to you.

 - If you have any of the symptoms below, you should contact your primary care provider.
-It's not recommended that you go directly to urgent care or an emergency room unless advised by a doctor or other provider.
+It's not recommended that you go directly to urgent care or an emergency room unless your symptoms are an emergency, you are unable to care for yourself, or you are advised by a doctor or other provider.

 - Shortness of breath or difficulty breathing